fieryhenry/bcps/README.md

 ```

 You can also get the game's request handle with the `req_handle` query
 parameter.
+This is used by the game to determine what function should be run
-This probably isn't useful for most people, but it is there if you
+after the request is completed.
+This probably isn't useful for most people, but
-need it.
+it is there if you need it.

 ```python
 from flask import request